Many-body symmetry-protected zero boundary modes of synthetic photo-magnonic crystals: From topologically mandated to symmetry protected: context and strategy

 \section{From topologically mandated to symmetry protected: context and strategy}

 We have demonstrated that the photo-magnonic crystal in one dimension happens to host topologically mandated edge modes.
-But a question remains; \textit{are they robust?} Drawing from the current theory of topological insulators and superconductors, the question, as it stands, oversimplifies the situation.
-Topological edge modes can be robust against many perturbations and, at the same time, fragile against many others.
-In that sense, the case of free fermion topological states is special for this one can predict the impact of any given weak perturbation on the topologically mandated boundary modes by a simple symmetry analysis based on physical, many-body fermionic symmetries: perturbations that preserve the classifying symmetries are irrelevant, and perturbations that break them are relevant~\cite{2023Alase}.
-Hence, the sensible question to ask is whether the 1-d photo-magnonic crystal hosts \underline{symmetry-protected} topological boundary modes, with the understanding that the symmetries in question should be physical bosonic many-body symmetries.
+But a question remains: \textit{are they robust?} Topological edge modes can be robust against many perturbations and, at the same time, fragile against many others.
+In that sense, the case of free fermion topological states is special because one can predict the impact of any given weak perturbation on the topologically mandated boundary modes by a simple symmetry analysis based on physical, many-body fermionic symmetries: perturbations that preserve the classifying symmetries are irrelevant, and perturbations that break them are relevant~\cite{2023Alase}.
+Hence, the sensible question to ask is whether the 1D photo-magnonic crystal hosts \underline{symmetry-protected} topological boundary modes, with the understanding that the symmetries in question should be physical bosonic many-body symmetries.
 In order to answer this question in a principled manner, we will develop in the next section our own topological classification of free boson systems.

-There exist already a number of such classifications.
-Three characteristic papers are Refs.~\cite{PhysRevX.9.041015, PhysRevB.102.125127, Chaudhary2021}.
-This list is not exhaustive but it is representative of existing strategies.
-There are, in addition, a number of bulk-boundary correspondences for free boson Hamiltonians that are not embedded in some symmetry or topological classification; Refs.~\cite{Shindou2013, Peano2018} are two characteristic examples.
-Hence, in this section, before we jump right into the mathematical details, we would like to explain our reasons to pursue yet another topological classification of free boson systems.
+There exist a number of such classifications for free bosons already.
+Three characteristic papers are \cite{PhysRevX.9.041015, PhysRevB.102.125127, Chaudhary2021}.
+While this list is not exhaustive, it is representative of existing strategies.
+There are, in addition, a number of bulk-boundary correspondences for free boson Hamiltonians that are not embedded in some symmetry or topological classification; \cite{Shindou2013, Peano2018} are two characteristic examples.
+Hence, in this section, before tackling the mathematical details in \cref{sec:topological-classification}, we would like to explain our reasons for pursuing yet another topological classification of free boson systems.
 The explanation will also provide the physical intuition behind our theory in the next section.